planetscale/docs/content/docs/backups.md

 # Backups

-This document explains the basic ideas behind backups in the PlanetScale CNDb context.
+This document explains the basic ideas behind backups in the PlanetScaleDB context.

 ## Backups are inactive copies of your data

-In the context of your PlanetScale CNDB, a **backup** is a copy of data in your [database](databases).
+In the context of your PlanetScaleDB, a **backup** is a copy of data in your [database](databases).

 Unlike a [replica](replicas) or an [analytics instance](analytics-instances), a backup does not serve data in response to queries.